 - Is the topic of the paper well-defined?

 - Are the background and the main challenges about the topic clearly presented?

 - Are the main ideas appropriately discussed?
 Is there anything requiring clarification?

 - What is the main contribution of the paper?
 Is it sufficiently emphasized in the text?

 - Could structure, presentation, illustrations or language be improved?

 - Are the references adequate in terms of both quantity and quality?

 - How could the paper be further improved?

-You will receive an e-mail on October 30 from the course staff with the second draft of the student you will be the opponent of as an attachment.
+You will receive an e-mail at the beginning of March from the course staff with the second draft of the student you will be the opponent of as an attachment.
 If not, please promptly contact the course staff at email@example.com.
 The e-mail and the draft also include the e-mail address of the student for whom you will be the opponent.

 Read the paper and write your feedback according to the questions outlined above.
-The feedback must be sent by e-mail to the student and cc'd to the course e-mail address (firstname.lastname@example.org) as well.
-The deadline for submitting the feedback is Wednesday November 8, 2017 at 23:59.
+The feedback must be sent by e-mail to the student and the course e-mail alias (firstname.lastname@example.org) must be added in CC.
+The deadline for submitting the feedback is Thursday November 7, 2019 at 23:59.